-- one 90 x60 cm game map
+one 87 x 58 cm game map

-- one Rulebook
+one Rulebook

-- two Player's Aids
+two Player's Aids

-- 155 unit counters (63 British, 56 French, 2x6 Iroquois, 24 Indians)
+155 unit counters (63 British, 56 French, 2x6 Iroquois, 24 Indians)

-- 45 markers
+45 markers

-- two (2) six sided dice
+two six sided dice

-- twelve (12) custom dice

-THE MAPBOARD:
+THE MAPBOARD

-The map shows that part of what are now Eastern Canada and the Eastern United States where all most all the conflict took place.
+The map shows that part of what are now Lower Canada and the Eastern United States where all most all the conflict took place.
 On the map are a number of points (a.k.a. locations) linked by lines of communications (roads, rivers and trails), sometimes also called Transportation Lines (see below).
 Ports locations are indicated by anchors.
 Permanently fortified locations are indicated by a fortress icon at the left-hand side of their name.
 Locations that bring victory are indicated in white print and with a symbol at the right of their name, either a fleur-de-lys (French objective) or a Royal Monogram of George III (British objective).